Skip to main content

 What is Treatment-Resistant Depression?

 With strategies such as Transcranial Magnetic Stimulation (TMS), Ketamine, and psychedelics becoming more prevalent for treatment-resistant depression, it is helpful to take a look at what this entity really means.
-Not everyone who is being referred for either TMS or treatment with Ketamine may have "true" treatment-resistant depression and then there is what is called "pseudo-resistance."
+Not everyone who is being referred for either TMS or treatment with Ketamine may have "true" treatment-resistant depression, and then there is what is called "pseudo-resistance."

-In simple terms, treatment-resistant depression implies that depression has not reached sufficient remission after an adequate treatment.
+In simple terms, treatment-resistant depression implies that depression has not reached sufficient remission after adequate treatment.
 Remission is defined as clinical improvement with few signs of depression still remaining and a lower likelihood of subsequent exacerbations.
 About 15% of people with depression may eventually develop treatment-resistant depression (Berlim & Turecki, 2007).
-Treatment-resistant depression has been variously defined, but the most commonly accepted definition is as below (Souery et al., 2007):
+Treatment-resistant depression has been variously defined, but the most commonly accepted definition is as follows (Souery et al., 2007):

 A person with depression is considered to have treatment-resistant depression when consecutive treatments with two antidepressants from two different pharmacologic classes, used for a sufficient length of time at an adequate dose, fail to produce significant improvement.
 This is further elaborated below: